My Cousin Rachel: Synopsis

-In the 1830s, Ambrose Ashley is the owner of a large country estate on the Cornish coast and has been guardian to his orphaned cousin Philip since the latter was eighteen months old.
+In the 1830s, 43-year-old Ambrose Ashley is the owner of a large country estate on the Cornish coast and has been guardian to his orphaned 24-year-old cousin Philip since the latter was 18 months old.
 Philip grows up with a complete absence of women in the household.
 After schooling and university, Philip returns to live on the estate, where he is very happy.
 Life is good apart from health problems that require Ambrose to spend the winter in warmer climates.
 As the damp weather approaches, Ambrose sets off for his third winter abroad, to Italy, and leaves Philip to run the estate.

 Philip receives regular letters from Ambrose in Italy.
 Ambrose writes that he has met a cousin of theirs called Rachel – the widowed Contessa Sangalletti – in Florence.
 In the spring, Ambrose says that he and Rachel are married and have no immediate plans to return to Cornwall.
 Gradually, the tone of Ambrose's correspondence changes.
 He complains of the sun, the stuffy atmosphere of the Villa Sangalletti, and terrible headaches.
 In a letter that reaches Philip in July, Ambrose says that a friend of Rachel named Rainaldi has recommended that Ambrose see a different doctor.
 Ambrose says he can trust no one and claims that Rachel watches him constantly.

 Philip discusses the letter with his godfather Nick Kendall, who suggests that Ambrose may be suffering from a brain tumour.
 Philip travels to Italy and reaches the Villa Sangalletti, where he learns that Ambrose is dead and Rachel has left.
 When Philip returns to Cornwall, Nick tells him that he has received a communication from Rainaldi, containing two pieces of information: The death certificate confirms that Ambrose's cause of death was a brain tumour, and as Ambrose had never changed his will in Rachel's favour, Philip is still heir to the estate and will inherit all when he turns 25.
 Philip does not trust Rachel, believing she was responsible for Ambrose's death.

 Two weeks later, Nick receives word from Rachel that she has arrived by boat at Plymouth.
 Philip invites her to stay with him, initially to confront her.
 With little experience of women, he becomes infatuated by the older woman's beauty and charm as they share the herbal tea she brews.
 He throws an accusatory letter from Ambrose, which describes Rachel as his "torment", into the fire.

 Philip arranges for Rachel to receive a generous allowance, after she suggests she could earn money by teaching Italian.
 Rachel also reveals that Ambrose had fallen out of love with her after she had a miscarriage.
 Their relationship grows deeper and more affectionate.